CAC Reader Comparison 2025: Finding the Best Model

 Combines contact CAC reading with contactless capability for physical access applications.

-- Pros: Contact + contactless, versatile, good for IT testing
+• Pros: Contact + contactless, versatile, great for IT testing

 ACS ACR39U